DePayFi/documentation/docs/apps/user-authorization.md

 Now set the redirect URL where users should be send to after they have granted your app permissions.

-### Authentication URL
+### Authorization URL

-Make sure you copy the "**Authentication URL**".
+Make sure you copy the "**Authorization URL**".

-This is the URL you need to send users to in order to start a user authentication flow.
+This is the URL you need to send users to in order to start a user authorization flow.

-### Prepare User Authentication
+### Prepare User Authorization

 Right before sending users to DePay to grant your app an authorization, create a random 32 bytes value called `code_verifier` and persist it as part of the authorization attempt.